 Introduces components of generalist social work practice.
-Includes: social work fields of practice, special (at risk) populations, the value of human diversity, and issues of poverty and oppression.
-Includes an interview with a professional social worker in the community.
+Includes: social work fields of practice, special (at risk) populations, the value of human diversity, issues of poverty and oppression, and the values and ethics of the profession.
 3 credits

 SOWK 1191-1193 Independent Study in Social Work